tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Pressure** detects, in case you are using a graphic tablet, the pressure of the pen on the tablet, allowing the creation of variable-thickness lines.

 - **Range** allows for the automatic creation of a series of in-between strokes, by drawing just the extremes of the animation on subsequent frames of a level, in the Level Strip, or subsequent exposed cells of a level in the Xsheet/Timeline.
-By pressing **Ctrl** key, you can draw intermediate strokes to form a more complex animation sequence.
+By pressing and holding the **Ctrl+Alt+Shift** keys, you can draw intermediate strokes to form a more complex animation sequence.
 This method is similar to the one used by the **Inbetween** command (see  :ref:`Using the In-betweener with Vector Drawings <using_the_in-betweener_with_vector_drawings>`  ).
 This is available for Vector drawings only.

 - **Snap** allows for the snapping of the cursor to other already drawn strokes of the same level, while drawing a new stroke.
 It has three levels of sensitivity: **Low**, **Med** and **High**.
 This is available for Vector drawings only.